-Hong Kong protests rally in support of Catalonia separatists
+Hong Kong protesters rally in support of Catalan movement

-HONG KONG (AP) — Hong Kong pro-democracy protesters are planning to rally in support of separatists in Spain’s Catalonia region.
+HONG KONG (AP) — Hong Kong pro-democracy protesters are planning to rally Thursday in support of separatists in Spain’s Catalonia region, as a Chinese official accused them of colluding with overseas movements.

 Organizers billed the Thursday night event as a show of solidarity for the Catalan movement, which was sparked by fury over lengthy prison sentences for leaders of the region’s separatist movement.